Guderian2nd/TrueHistoryAI/AI Rules.md

 SkillTargetSpot is DamageHigh
 SkillTargetSpot is DealHigh

-DeltaFightingUnitNum is High
+DeltaFightingUnitNum is DeltaUnitHigh
-DeltaFightingUnitNum is Low
+DeltaFightingUnitNum is DeltaUnitLow

+DeltaCityNum is DeltaCityHigh
+DeltaCityNu

 RemainingGold is RemainGoldHigh
 RemainingGold is RemainGoldLow
+RemainingLabor is RemainLaborHigh
-RemainingLabor
+RemainingLabor is RemainLaborLow